ImKavo/ImKavo/README.md

 🧑🏻‍💻 About me:
 - I'm DevOps Engineer from 🇺🇦Ukraine
-- 👀 I’m interested in IT world
-- 💻 I’m currently learning Jenkins, Docker and AWS
 - 🤝🏻 I’m looking to collaborate w/ interesting people and challenging tasks
 - 📫 maksym.ivanov057@gmail.com